GLOBAL MARKETS-Shares lifted by U.S. stimulus cheer and Brexit relief

 That for now has offset alarm over a new, highly infectious variant of the virus that has been raging in England and was confirmed in many other countries, including Japan, France and Canada, over the weekend.

+In bond markets, 10-year U.S. Treasuries yields rose to 0.9514% US10YT=RR as the boost to risk appetite hurt safe-haven government bonds, but they remained within the recent trading range.
+German Bund yields were stable around -0.55%.

-Precious metals were livelier as gold rose 1.3% at one point to a one week high as investors welcomed Trump's signing of the pandemic aid bill, with a weaker dollar lending further support.
+Precious metals were livelier as gold rose as much as 1.3% to a one week high as investors welcomed Trump's signing of the pandemic aid bill.
+Initial weakness in the dollar also lent support.

 World FX rates in 2020http://tmsnrt.rs/2egbfVh